 After inspecting the roof and speaking with the homeowner, a roofing contractor will draw up a roof estimate for the project by summing up the cost of all materials, labor, and garbage hauling and then adding overhead and profit.
 Some roofers take short cuts by multiplying the squares of the roof by a single factor to estimate the entire project.
 Homeowners should be skeptical of this type of estimating method as it will leave out considerations unique to the project thus resulting in overcharging a customer or underpricing which leads to change orders after starting the project.

 For budgeting purposes only, we outline the approximate cost per square of different roofing types below.
 Keep in mind these are ball park figures only and can vary depending on the specific conditions of your roofing project.

 Different Grades of Material

 Asphalt shingles are the most common roofing material in South Florida, and typically the most affordable roofing option.
 They are typically light and easy to install for a roofer.
 The three-tab shingles are known to be the least expensive, but customers can select architectural shingles at a higher price per square.
-The average cost for asphalt shingles are between $400 and $500 per square.
 Flashing, trim, vent covers and gutters are typically an additional cost.

 Metal roof systems have a different setup process and the installation is more labor-intensive.
 This process requires further specialized skills and consists of moving big pieces of metal roofing material.
-The cost of a metal roof typically ranges between $800 a square for lower-end metal material and can exceed $1,800 for higher-end copper roofs.
-Most homeowners in Miami choose corrosion-resistant metal that ranges between $800 and 1,200 per square.
+The cost of a metal roof typically ranges and can exceed $1,800 for higher-end copper roofs.
+Most homeowners in Miami choose corrosion-resistant metal.

 Other Roofing Cost Considerations